If you’ve been in Madrid for more than a few weeks, you’ve probably been to La Latina.

-But there’s more going on behind the facades.
+But there’s much more going on behind the facades.

 And more importantly, for some, lots of places for cañas and tapas.

-(Getting tipsy after the Rastro is in my opinion much better than going to the actual flea market… but that’s just me.)
+(Getting tipsy with friends after the Rastro is in my opinion much better than going to the actual flea market… but that’s just me.)